OpenEnergyPlatform/oekg-builder/README.md

-# Disclaimer
-This tool is a work in progress.
+** Disclaimer: This tool is a work in progress.
 It means some features are not fully implemented yet.

 The oekg-builder, provides a simple way for OEP users to make RDF-based factsheets through a user-interface.